multilinear/htmlgen.py/README.md

 I capture "blog_list" in my gen_footer() closure so I can use it to create a sidebar with links to all of the blog posts.

 > htmlgen.bloglist_ammend_data(blog_list, globals())

 Takes "blog_lists" and adds in a "data" field to each entry with the complete contents of the .blog file, including the rsults of running any <python> tags.
 Obviously for extremely large blogs this may be an issue.
 It's fine in the hundreds of posts range, but this would need to be refactored for a large commercial blog.

 > htmlgen.bloglist_dump_posts(gen_blog_header, gen_blog_footer, gen_title, blog_list)

 Writes out individual pages for every blog post in blog_list.
 Note that this needs to come after a call to "ammend_data".

 > htmlgen.bloglist_dump_rss(main_site_link, 'NameOfBlog', 'A description of what this blog is about', blog_list[:20], gen_title)

 Writes out an "rss.xml" file containing the most recent 20 posts.
 Note that at the moment this includes the content as well.
 If you want to keep the content a secret you'll need to edit the library.

 > htmlgen.bloglist_dump_blog(gen_blog_header, gen_blog_footer, gen_title, blog_list)

 This function does make some actual decisions for you.
 I considered not including it for that reason, but it's too useful, and the decisions are very minor.
 I found myself copying this code from one blog to another myself, so I included it.
 This function paginates your entire blog in to pages with some number of links on them.
 In the process it also generates "next" and "prev" links to navigate this pagination.
 It uses "gen_title" to make a title for each post splitting posts with a horizantal line (<hr> tag).
 If this function doesn't meet your needs for some reason you can obviously write your own and the code will provide you a helpful outline.

-Once you have all of your code written take a look at the "new_blog_post.sh" script.
-It's not much, it simply takes a title and uses that and the current time to create a .blog file for you to start a new post in.

 ### How I use it
 I use this library by writing "def gen_header(title, path)" in my top make.py.
 Then I place <python> generate_header(title, date) </python> at the begining of each path and similar for the footer at the end.
 This way I always get consistant pages, and only have to write that code once and all my pages look similar.
 For more details on exact use etc. see htmlgen.py docstrings.
-For an example website using this see "https://www.smalladventures.net"
+For an example website built using htmlgen see "https://www.smalladventures.net"

-This library also contains 2 other scripts:
+This library also contains a couple other scripts:

 - google_to_blog.py is a script I used to convert the XML files I downloaded from google in to my blog when moving off blogger.
 It's not flawless (for example, it finds drafts, not just published content), but you may find it useful.
 - new_blog_post.sh is a trivial shell script that, given a blog title will generate the file containing it using the current time as the time as the "posted" time.
 I use this to start a new blog post.
 - extract_flickr_ids.py is a script I wrote to pull flickr ids out of all of my blog posts.
 This way I could identify which images are being used so I could potentially migrate off flickr (I actually deleted everything *else* on flickr instead, at least for now).
 Like google_to_blog.py, if you're migrating your blog this may be useful.